 The full list of exemptions is available on Visit Ukraine.

 Foreign nationals who are permanent residents of Ukraine are exempt from the insurance and PCR/RAT testing requirement, though they must provide a document confirming receipt of one or more doses of a recognised COVID-19 vaccine.

-The final decision on a person’s eligibility to enter Ukraine rests with the Ukrainian State Border Service.
+The final decision on a person’s eligibility to enter Ukraine rests with the Ukrainian State Border Guard Service.
 The entry requirement policies of foreign governments are imposed and enforced at their discretion.